sostheim/git-archivist/README.md

 So, why not `glide`?, you ask - we'll according to the [`glide` project readme](https://github.com/Masterminds/glide#golang-dep):
 > The Go community now has the dep project to manage dependencies.
 Please consider trying to migrate from Glide to dep.
 If there is an issue preventing you from migrating please file an issue with dep so the problem can be corrected.
 Glide will continue to be supported for some time but is considered to be in a state of support rather than active feature development.

-This *is not* a guide to using `dep`, refere to project page for advanced help.
+This *is not* a guide to using `dep`, refer to project page for advanced help.
 You really should at least read the following sections to understand more about managing a projects dependencies:
 * [Adding a Dependency](https://github.com/golang/dep#adding-a-dependency)
 * [Changing Dependencies](https://github.com/golang/dep#changing-dependencies)
 * [Checking the Status of Dependencies](https://github.com/golang/dep#checking-the-status-of-dependencies)